sandialabs/suncal/doc/Manual/manual.md

 To determine the time constant and its uncertainty using the calculator, set up a new Uncertainty Propagation calculation.
 Enter the measurement model name (`tau`) and expression (`R*(C1+C2)`) as shown in {*@fig:rcrisktau}.
 The Measured Quantities will fill in with the variable names.
+Enter "ms" in the units column to obtain the resulting time constant and uncertainty in milliseconds.

 ![Entering the time constant measurement model](figs/rcrisk_model.png){#fig:rcrisktau}

-Next, enter the nominal value for each component in the Mean column.
+Next, enter the nominal value for each component in the Nominal column.
-Note that because resistance was entered in kilo-ohms and capacitance in microfarads, the resulting time constant will be in milliseconds.
+Enter units for resistance of "kohm" and for the two capacitors of "uF".
+One uncertainty component for each variable is added by default.
-Since the components are all uniform distributions, press the Ellipses (**...**) button in each row and change the distribution to **uniform**.
+For each of the variables, click the row in the Measured Quantities table, and change the uncertainty distribution for the uncertainty component to **uniform**.
 The "a" parameter is the half-width of the distribution.
 In this case, "a" can be entered as a percent ({*@fig:rcriskinput}).
 Optionally, add a description for each variable and the measurement model.